 You can submit your CEUs through the Candidate CEU Portal, using your login and password.

 Please review the Continuing Education Unit (CEU) Policies and Procedures document for more information and to determine if an online exam is required for certification renewal.

-If a course you have taken is not approved by BPI, there is still a chance you can earn CEUs.
-First, you must determine if the course qualifies, as explained below, for each designation:
+If a course you have taken is not approved by BPI, you may still be able to earn CEUs.
+First, you must determine if the course qualifies for your designation:

 - Core Certifications: The course must align with BPI’s Standards and Knowledge Lists, which can be found in BPI’s Core Certification Scheme Handbook.